 Breast reduction surgery (reduction mammoplasty) is done to change the size, weight, firmness, and shape of the breasts.
-You may decide to have breast reduction surgery to:
+You may decide to have breast reduction in Portland to:

 - Feel more comfortable.
 Large, heavy breasts can cause back and neck pain, skin irritation, and posture problems.
 The constant pull of heavy breasts may make bra straps leave painful indentations in a woman's shoulders.
 In most cases this procedure will help reduce this.